22 FAQs about remote working

-There is an exemption from these requirements of the Working Time Regulations for people involved in long travelling; however, they have to be given 'compensatory rest' when it is feasible.
+There is an exemption from these Working Time Regulations requirements for those involved in long travelling, however, they have to be given 'compensatory rest' when it is feasible.
 Since employers are responsible for the safety and welfare of travelling employees and third parties who might be affected by their actions (see 17), it makes sense to insist on regular rest periods for travelling employees, as well as those in the office.

 19. Are we responsible for safeguarding the client information on our sales person's laptop?
 And if so, how?

-Yes, it is your responsibility to ensure that this information does not fall into the wrong hands.
+Yes, it is your responsibility to ensure this information does not fall into the wrong hands.
 You need to impress upon all your staff the importance of not losing their laptops, mobile phones, personal organisers or memory sticks - especially if they contain information on identifiable individuals.
 They should keep them secure at all times.
 These issues should be covered in your cyber security and data protection policies with which your sales people should be familiar.

-20. Is it reasonable to make the use of a hand-held mobile phone while driving a sackable offence?
+20. Is it reasonable to make the use of a smartphone while driving a sackable offence?

 Yes.
-'Anyone who causes or permits any other person' to use a hand-held mobile while driving is guilty of an offence under the regulations banning the use of hand-held mobile phones.
+'Anyone who causes or permits any other person' to use a smartphone while driving is guilty of an offence under the regulations banning the use of hand-held mobile phones.
 'Using' a mobile includes using it as a SatNav (unless it is kept in a cradle and is left untouched during journeys).
 It also includes activities other than taking and making calls - such as switching off the phone alarm - and even when the car is stationary but in traffic.
-So you would certainly be liable if you required an employee to use one while driving, and possibly if you failed to forbid employees from using them under those conditions.
+So you would certainly be liable if you required an employee to use one while driving.
+You could also be liable if you failed to forbid employees from using them under those conditions.
 Your disciplinary rules should demonstrate that you are taking the regulations seriously.